Global Warming Will Effect Your Health: Here’s How

 An increase in infectious, vectorborne diseases

-No doubt about it, mosquitos, ticks and fleas like it warm.
+No doubt about it, mosquitos, ticks, and fleas like it warm.
 Bad news, since these “vectors” are known to sometimes spread diseases to humans.

 Changes in temperature and an increase in extreme weather events due to global warming will also bring about a surge in the spread of Lyme disease, which is spread by ticks, and cases of the West Nile virus, which mosquitos spread from birds to humans.